thiagopbarnabe/dapper-tutorial/docs/pages/api/dapper/result-anonymous.md

 ## Description
 Execute a query method and map the result to a dynamic list.

-Anonymous result can be mapped from following methods:
+The anonymous result can be mapped from following methods:

 - Query
 - QueryFirst